Click here to receive a PDF version.

 Free will

 It is immediately obvious to many of us that our minds are not completely "deterministic" nor driven entirely by physical mechanisms.
-We don't always make the same decision when faced with a similar problem, and we aren't always able to follow advice given sincerely by family and friends, even though we may try.
+We don't always make the same decision when faced with a similar problem, and we aren't always able to follow advice sincerely given by family and friends, even though we may try.
 This capability of "free will" seems incompatible with a brain that is completely mechanistic.
 Yet free will is consistent with the known facts about the brain.
 One reason that our decisions are never completely predictable is that our neurons receive "noise" (analogous to what we hear in a seashell) along with the signals from other neurons.
 Random thermal noise that originates from the irregular motion of atoms and molecules is everywhere in the brain, and it is a severe problem for brain function.
 If it is too powerful, the noise can swamp a neuron's signal and prevent a "correct" perception or decision.
 However, neurons can also use thermal noise to advantage when making decisions.
 If two signals (i.e. ideas) are about equal in strength, the noise prevents the neuron from always making the same decision.
 This gives some unpredictability to our ideas and causes us to try new courses of action.
 It frees us from a completely mechanistic decision-making process.
 It gives us free will.

 Modern physics tells us that everything, including what may appear to be random motion or noise, is deterministic, that is, it is connected to everything else in the world through quantum mechanics.
 Some would say, therefore, that noise cannot give us free will because it's all determined by quantum mechanical interconnections to our surroundings.
 But this notion is generally not relevant to most of us when we are considering a thought or plan of action at a conscious or unconscious level.
 If a neuron makes a decision based on memories and sensory input, it makes little difference to the mind and brain whether the noise that affects our neural signal processing is determined by quantum mechanics or not.
 It is still unpredictable from our perspective and therefore provides us with what appears to us as free will.